 Blending Beauty Light with Natural Light

-Photographer Ben Clay embarks on an early morning location portrait session.
+Photographer Benjamin Clay embarks on an early morning location portrait session.
 Careful preparation and the right equipment helped make this shoot a success.
 Follow along as Ben makes quick decisions during a time of day when the light changes rapidly.

 An Early Start